abbrcode/abbreviations-in-code/.github/ISSUE_TEMPLATE/editCurrAbbr.md

-# ✏️ Edit curr abbrs
+# ✏️ Edit curr abbr

 Which abbrs do you want to modify?